jwtk/jjwt/README.md

 Jwt jwt = Jwts.parser().setSigningKey(key).parse(compact);
 ```

-But you couldn't easily determine if the `jwt` was a `JWT` or `JWS` instance or if the body was a `Claims` instance or a plaintext `String`.
+But you couldn't easily determine if the `jwt` was a `JWT` or `JWS` instance or if the body was a `Claims` instance or a plaintext `String` without resorting to yucky `instanceof` checks.
 In 0.2, we introduce the `JwtHandler` when you don't know the exact format of the compact JWT string ahead of time, and parsing convenience methods when you do.

 ##### JwtHandler